-Sometimes it’s really, really difficult to keep our motivation high when results are slow and troubles are quick to be found.
+Sometimes it’s really, really difficult to keep our weight-loss motivation high when results are slow and troubles are quick to be found.

 It plays out like Groundhog Day…

 You wake up in the morning and your mind is set like superglue.
 Today, you’re going to adhere to your healthy eating plan–no matter what.

 But mid-afternoon rolls around, and you’re emptying out your kiddos’ lunch boxes.

 Sandwich crust ✔️

 Apple core ✔️

 You justify trying just a teeniest little bite, but then (suddenly!) you find yourself having eaten one.
 Or more.
 The day is officially blown and your motivation to lose weight is about as reliable as a wet noodle.

 Every good decision you made thus far feels like a distant memory, and it seems like your only option is to keep eating.
 You decide that tomorrow you’re going to do better, but today, all bets are off.
 You’d better eat all those tasty treats now because come midnight, they’ll be no more.

 This is a scene that played out in my life hundreds of times.
 No exaggeration.